Shopify/shopify-api-ruby/README.md

 )
 ```

+*Important*: If you are using custom apps you will need to use the value of your access_token instead of api_secret_key

 ### Setup a Session Store

 In order for the Shopify API gem to properly store sessions it needs an implementation of `ShopifyAPI::Auth::SessionStorage`.
 We provide one implementation in the gem, `ShopifyAPI::Auth::FileSessionStorage`, which is suitable for testing/development, but isn't intended for production apps.
 See the [Session Storage doc](docs/usage/session_storage.md) for instructions on how to create a custom session store for a production application.